jnichols-pdx/frupal/map_files.md

 This may only be specified **once**.
 Each row of terrain characters should have the same number of characters as the *<x dimension\>* of `size:`.
 There should be as many rows of terrain characters as the *<y dimension\>* of `size:`.
-Blank lines and comment lines may not appear in the middle of the rows of terrain characters.
+No blank lines or comment lines are allowed within the `terrain:` specification.
 The supported terrain characters are:

 * `.` (period) - Meadow